If your credit card issuer is mistreating you, or if you're having trouble with your mortgage lender, you've got a new place to turn for help.

 When you file a complaint with CFPB, they do two things.
 First, they catalog and code it and use a database management system to figure out if there's a pattern of problems that call for further investigation.

 In my book, this is a very useful process.
 The opportunity to fix problems and have the feds look for patterns is great.
-I'm not certain why some Republicans seem to have it out for the CFPB.
+I'm not certain why some political types seem to have it out for the CFPB.
 After all, we taxpayers spent $7.4 trillion to save the banks.
 Wouldn't it be nice if they followed the laws of the land?